 It is simple to manage videos if you rarely make them.
 It is easier to track who was involved and how the script of the video content was built.
 But what happens when you scale video production and have multiple video campaigns running simultaneously?
 What do you do when you want to know who was involved in making a particular video?
-How do you manage video creation, review, distribution and analytics?
+How do you manage video creation, review, distribution, and analytics?

 If your team is making more than 2 videos a day, you need a video management solution.
 Period.
-Instead of relying on multiple tools to create, review, track and analyse different video campaigns, you need one platform that can manage all your campaigns and monitor the processes at once.
+Instead of relying on multiple tools to create, review, track and analyze different video campaigns, you need one platform that can manage all your campaigns and monitor the processes at once.
 One platform to rule them all!
-Only then you can do what you do best – ideate and optimise.
+Only then you can do what you do best – ideate and optimize.

-With video production not being an issue, you can have better targeted and more personalised video ads.
+With video production not being an issue, you can have better targeted and more personalized video ads.
 You can explore new ad networks, platforms and audiences, run A/B tests, and experiment just like you do currently with images and text.

 Including the word video in an email’s subject boosts open rates by 19%, improves click-through rates by 65% and reduces unsubscribes by 26% (source).

 Your team can now create videos for every drip you’re running for your inbound traffic.
-You can have industry specific emails, usage specific emails, location specific emails, device & OS specific emails – all with relevant videos.
+You can have industry-specific emails, usage-specific emails, location-specific emails, device & OS specific emails – all with relevant videos.

 You already know that including a video on your landing pages helps in SEO.
 Why restrict yourself to only the homepage?
 Create a video for every landing page you have.
-You can add demo videos, explainer videos and even testimonial videos to boost conversions on your landing pages.
+You can add demo videos, explainer videos, and even testimonial videos to boost conversions on your landing pages.

 Is your content generating quality leads for your sales team to convert?
 You can improve this by establishing your brand as an authority in your industry, which in turn, can be achieved by producing premium quality content that your users will find value in.

 Make a video for every article you produce.
-The video can be a short 1 minute introduction to the article, where you mention prerequisites, statistics, etc. You can also summarise your article and present it as a 1-2 minute video.
-Just make sure you put the video in the first fold of the article, so that users can view it before they read your article.
+The video can be a short 1-minute introduction to the article, where you mention prerequisites, statistics, etc. You can also summarise your article and present it as a 1-2 minute video.
+Just make sure you put the video in the first fold of the article so that users can view it before they read your article.

 Create your own video library on your blog.
 If you use WordPress, you can select themes that support video uploads.
 If not, you can create a video gallery on your existing blog with the help of your web developers.
 These videos can be a part of your existing content strategy, or you can build a new one around it.